 Trustees Place Measure J on November Ballot; Campaign Underway

-Voters in the District will decided on the bond, which would provide for the renovation of SEM, FA, other Master Plan projects.
+Voters in the District will decided on the bond, which would provide for the renovation of SEM, FA, and other Master Plan projects.

 The North Orange County Community College District Board of Trustees voted unanimously on July 22, 2014 to place Measure J — the Fullerton/Cypress Colleges Repair and Student/Veteran Job Training Measure — on the November 4, 2014 ballot.

-If approved by voters in the fall, Measure J would provide Fullerton College, Cypress College and local continuing education programs with $574 million for significant upgrades to technical job training facilities, aging classrooms, and veterans resources.
+If approved by voters in the fall, Measure J would provide Fullerton College, Cypress College, and local continuing education programs with $574 million for significant upgrades to technical job training facilities, aging classrooms, and veterans resources.

 “This is about staying relevant well into the future,” NOCCCD Chancellor Dr. Ned Doffoney said.
 “Many of our campus classrooms and buildings were constructed 50-80 years ago.
 As a result, students are learning science and other technical, in-demand disciplines with greatly outdated labs and technology.
 To keep high-paying jobs in our area and attract more high-tech jobs, we need facilities that have the capacity to keep up with the educational and job-training demands of our times.”